-The use of different timbers or timber treatments to those referred to in NZS 3602 may still comply with the building code in particular applications.
-Where the use of a different timber or timber treatment is proposed, this would be an alternative solution and evidence must be provided to the building consent authority that the intended use will meet the building code.
+The use of different timbers or timber treatments to those referred to in NZS 3602 are outside the scope of this Acceptable Solution.
+Where the use of a different timber or timber treatment is proposed, it shall be separately assessed for compliance with the Building Code.
 For example, if imported hard-wood is to be used to surface a deck, evidence that the timber was durable for a minimum of 15 years in the expected exposure conditions is required.